Logging Amazon AppConfig API calls using Amazon CloudTrail - Amazon AppConfig

 Amazon AppConfig logs all Amazon AppConfig control plane operations as management events.
 For a list of the Amazon AppConfig control plane operations that Amazon AppConfig logs to CloudTrail, see the Amazon AppConfig API Reference.

-A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify.
-CloudTrail log files contain one or more log entries.
-An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on.
-CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order.
+An event represents a single request from any source and includes information about the requested API operation, the date and time of the operation, request parameters, and so on.
+CloudTrail log files aren't an ordered stack trace of the public API calls, so events don't appear in any specific order.

-The following example shows a CloudTrail log entry that demonstrates the StartConfigurationSession action.
+The following example shows a CloudTrail event that demonstrates the StartConfigurationSession operation.

 { "eventVersion": "1.09", "userIdentity": { "type": "IAMUser", "principalId": "AIDACKCEVSQ6C2EXAMPLE", "arn": "arn:aws:iam::123456789012:user/Administrator", "accountId": "123456789012", "accessKeyId": "AKIAIOSFODNN7EXAMPLE", "sessionContext": { "sessionIssuer": {}, "attributes": { "creationDate": "2024-01-11T14:37:02Z", "mfaAuthenticated": "false" } } }, "eventTime": "2024-01-11T14:45:15Z", "eventSource": "appconfig.amazonaws.com", "eventName": "StartConfigurationSession", "awsRegion": "us-east-1", "sourceIPAddress": "203.0.113.0", "userAgent": "Boto3/1.34.11 md/Botocore#1.34.11 ua/2.0 os/macos#22.6.0 md/arch#x86_64 lang/python#3.11.4 md/pyimpl#CPython cfg/retry-mode#legacy Botocore/1.34.11", "requestParameters": { "applicationIdentifier": "rrfexample", "environmentIdentifier": "mexampleqe0", "configurationProfileIdentifier": "3eexampleu1" }, "responseElements": null, "requestID": "a1b2c3d4-5678-90ab-cdef-aaaaaEXAMPLE", "eventID": "a1b2c3d4-5678-90ab-cdef-bbbbbEXAMPLE", "readOnly": false, "resources": [ { "accountId": "123456789012", "type": "AWS::AppConfig::Configuration", "ARN": "arn:aws:appconfig:us-east-1:123456789012:application/rrfexample/environment/mexampleqe0/configuration/3eexampleu1" } ], "eventType": "AwsApiCall", "managementEvent": false, "recipientAccountId": "123456789012", "eventCategory": "Data", "tlsDetails": { "tlsVersion": "TLSv1.3", "cipherSuite": "TLS_AES_128_GCM_SHA256", "clientProvidedHostHeader": "appconfigdata.us-east-1.amazonaws.com" } }